Filter by Category

 with Robert Huffman

-Course Description: This class will look at some disastrous accidents, incidents, and production failures that have happened over the years in the aviation, maritime fields, and also the automotive industry.
-We will try to understand what went wrong and why the preventive actions did or did not work, we will look at the circumstances of incidents and what was officially done to prevent possible reoccurrence of the problems.
+Course Description: This class will look at our relationship with machines, and some disastrous accidents, and incidents, that have happened over the years in the aviation, maritime fields, and some even some unusual criminal activities.
+We will look at what went wrong and what was done to fix the problems.
+Accidents are normally a series of small incidents that end up causing something to fail.
 I will provide visual aids and summaries for each class.

 Class Leader Bio(s): Robert Huffman retired as an Air Force NCO after 27 years of service.
 He was a C-130 Crew Chief and Air Force Instructor.
 He also worked for Boeing.
 He has a bachelor’s degree in political science.